qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 **Try it:** In the Dashboard, go to collection settings and test the **Precision** from the Search Quality menu tab.

-> The feature will conduct semantic search for each point and produce a report below.
+> The feature will conduct a semantic search for each point and produce a report below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PJHzeVay_nQ?si=u-6lqCVECd-A319M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Web UI: Graph Exploration Tool

-Deeper exploration is highly dependant on expanding context.
+Deeper exploration is highly dependent on expanding context.
 This is something we previously covered in the [Discovery Needs Context](/articles/discovery-search/) article earlier this year.
 Now, we have developed a UI feature to help you visualize how semantic search can be used for exploratory and recommendation purposes.

 **Try it:** Using the feature is pretty self-explanatory.
 Each collection's dataset can be explored from the **Graph** tab.
 As you see the images change, you can steer your search in the direction of specific characteristics that interest you.